I’m back to discuss the second episode of RuPaul’s Drag Race All Stars Season 7’s back-to-back streaming premiere of its All Winners season.

 Next we have Raja as famous fashion editor Diana Vreeland.

 Raja’s Diana Vreeland was all of that, and it was funny.
 Really funny.
-Her calling Kandy Muse “a girl with a Rubenesque figure” on the way to delivering a match to Michelle is an all-time classic example of how to vamp before revealing what you’ve written.
+Her calling Kandy Muse “a girl with a Rubenesque figure” on the way to delivering a match to Michelle’s answer is an all-time classic example of how to vamp before revealing what you’ve written down on your card in Snatch Game.
 That is always a better strategy than shouting out your answer and then trying to land a joke before Ru moves past you down the table.

 Monét X Change as Martin Lawrence

 Monét X Change is Martin Lawrence as his iconic character Sheneneh Jenkins.

 This is another solid Snatch that would be better than safe on a regular season, but doesn’t manage to break through the stranglehold that Trinity, Raja, and Jinkx have on the round.

 In any other line-up, or even this line-up with Jinkx removed, Monét might’ve wound up in the Top Two.
 Heck, even if Jinkx was just farther away from Monét things might’ve worked better for her.
 But, it felt like Monét kept getting sucked into the gravitational pull of Jinkx’s comedy.